How to Write a Cover Letter for Any Job in 8 Steps (2023)

 Still not sold on the reverse-chronological format?
 Check our guide: 3 Resume Formats: How to Choose the Best One [Examples]

-Want to make sure your resume will hook every recruiter and get you that interview?
+Want to make sure your property manager resume will hook every recruiter and get you that interview?
 Get our free checklist and learn what makes a job-winning resume: 46 Things You Need To Do Before You Send Your Resume.

 Meet Sally.
 She’s the CEO of Asterix Property Management.